 There are a lot of different buses to get to San Francisco from LA.
 Let’s explore all of our options:

-- A very convenient shuttle bus service that operates between Monterey Park and San Jose, San Francisco, Oakland, or Cupertino can also help you reach your destination.
+- A convenient shuttle bus service between Monterey Park and San Jose, San Francisco, Oakland, or Cupertino can also help you reach your destination.
 There is just one trip a day that leaves from each place in the morning.
 It usually takes nearly 8.5 hours to travel between these two locations.

 - The California Shuttle Bus takes about 7.5 hours and offers picks up and drops off at numerous locations.
 You will get better prices if you reserve your tickets in advance.

 4. Los Angeles to San Francisco Train